Acquired brain injury: Management

 Rehabilitation following an acquired brain injury does not follow a set protocol, due to the variety of mechanisms of injury and structures affected.
 Rather, rehabilitation is an individualized process that will often involve a multi-disciplinary approach.
 The rehabilitation team may include but is not limited to nurses, neurologists, physiotherapists, psychiatrists (particularly those specialized in Brain Injury Medicine), occupational therapists, speech-language pathologists, music therapists, and rehabilitation psychologists.
 Physical therapy and other professions may be utilized post- brain injury in order to control muscle tone, regain normal movement patterns, and maximize functional independence.
 Rehabilitation should be patient-centered and guided by the individual's needs and goals.

+Research in physical medicine and rehabilitation call attention to the importance of timing, intensity, and continuity of therapy after acquired brain injury.
+Systematic reviews have shown that rehabilitation through coordinated programs such as inpatient rehabilitation centers are associated with improved functional outcomes compared to those with less organized care.
+Outcomes are improved when therapies are persistent over time as well.
+However, outcomes vary among individuals and studies emphasize the difficulties in comparing results due to differences in injury severity, treatment settings, comorbidities, and outcome measures.
+Rehabilitation outcomes are commonly measured through functional status such as level of independence when performing everyday activities and return-to-work rates.
+This is how the effectiveness of different rehabilitation programs are evaluated.
+Long-term follow up is usually required after acquired brain injury because functional recovery may continue for months or years after the injury.

 There is some evidence that rhythmic auditory stimulation is beneficial in gait rehabilitation following a brain injury.
 Music therapy may assist patients to improve gait, arm swing while walking, communication, and quality of life after experiencing a stroke.
 Newer treatment methods such as virtual reality and robotics remain under-researched; however, there is reason to believe that virtual reality in upper limb rehabilitation may be useful, following an acquired brain injury.

 Due to few random control trials and generally weak evidence, more research is needed to gain a complete understanding of the ideal type and parameters of therapeutic interventions for treatment of acquired brain injuries.

 For more information on therapeutic interventions for acquired brain injury, see stroke and traumatic brain injury.